Remember Me, Refine Me: A Dynamic Procedural Memory Framework for Experience-Driven Agent Evolution: Experiments

 \paragraph{Baselines.} To evaluate the effectiveness of {\ours}, we compare it against three baselines: (1) No Memory, and two popular baseline memory systems (2) A-Mem~\citep{xu2025mem}, an agentic memory system that enables LLM agents to dynamically organize their memories for future action guidance, and (3) LangMem~\citep{LangChain2025}, LangChain’s long-term memory module that provides tooling to extract important information from previous conversations and optimize agent behavior through prompt refinement.
 For fair comparison, all methods perform experience retrieval only once at the beginning of each task.
 Additionally, the memory addition operation for these systems is triggered only upon the collection of successful trajectories.
 Further implementation details of the baseline methods are provided in Appendix~\ref{app:baselines}.

 \paragraph{Implementation Details.} We use the Qwen3 series instruct models~\citep{qwen3technicalreport} as $\text{LLM}_{execute}$ and set $\text{LLM}_{summ}=\text{LLM}_{execute}$ for experience-driven self-evolution.
-For experience indexing, we employ Qwen3-Embedding~\citep{qwen3embedding} with its default embedding dimension of 1024.
-In the experience acquisition phase, we set $N=8$ and $\text{temperature}=0.9$ for trajectory sampling.
+In the experience acquisition phase, we set $N$=8 and temperature=0.9 for trajectory sampling.
+For experience indexing, we employ \textit{text-embedding-v4}~\footnote{https://bailian.console.aliyun.com/?tab=model\#/model-market/detail/text-embedding-v4} with its default embedding dimension of 1024.
 The prompts used in this phase and more details can be found in Appendix~\ref{app:settings}.
-In the experience reuse phase, we use a top-$K$ value of $5$, retrieving the five most relevant experiences for each task.
+In the experience reuse phase, we use top-$K$=5, retrieving the five most relevant experiences for each task.
 The configuration difference between {\ours} \texttt{(fixed)} and {\ours} \texttt{(dynamic)} lies in whether the experience pool is dynamically updated during agent execution.
-In the experience refinement phase, utility-based deletion is controlled by the retrieval threshold $\alpha=5$ and the utility threshold $\beta=0.5$.
+In the experience refinement phase, utility-based deletion is controlled by the retrieval threshold $\alpha$=5 and the utility threshold $\beta$=0.5, where the threshold selection follows the prior work~\citep{xiong2025memory}.
+Selecting $3$ for the maximum number of self-reflections is also proper since the agent's performance immediately improves between the first two trials~\citep{shinn2023reflexion}.
 Additionally, the maximum number of iterations is limited to 30, after which the agent terminates regardless of task success or failure.
 To ensure fair comparison, we maintain these settings consistently across all experiments unless otherwise specified for ablation studies.